Navigating Valentine’s Day After Betrayal: A Path to Healing

 Whether you choose to spend Valentine’s Day apart or together, use this time to clarify what you want from your relationship.
 Reflect on:

-Know that you partner's choices where their choice and have nothing to do with you.
+Know that your partner's choices are theirs alone and have nothing to do with you.

 Write down your feelings and needs.